zipvilization/Zipvilization/world/time/index.md

 Time cannot.

-That distinction changes everything.
+That distinction is fundamental to Zipvilization.

-Zipvilization uses blockchain because it provides public, measurable progression.
+Blockchain provides continuous, public and measurable progression:

+> **blocks**

+Zipvilization gives that progression biological meaning.

-Blocks happen.
+Blocks become cycles.

-They can be counted.

-They cannot be negotiated away because a participant wants a faster outcome.

-Inside Zipvilization, that technical progression becomes something more:

-**development.**
+Cycles allow Zips to emerge.

+Zips allow biological structures to consolidate.

 Territories mature.

-Zips emerge.

-Biological cores consolidate.

-Higher structures become possible.

 History accumulates.

-Time is therefore not a timer placed on top of Zipvilization.
+Time is therefore not a countdown placed on top of Zipvilization.

 > **Time is part of the world.**